kallaway/100-days-of-code/r2-log.md

 ### R2D8 (12/8/20)

 After testing the Flutter 'project' I was gonna plan to work on, I decided it best to either find a new FLutter project or go back to SC2 bot.
 Once I realized I could just clone the repo and get it to work, I got worried I would just copy the code and not learn anything.
 At least with the SC2 bot I am writing my own functions and classes.
 Idk, might even look for a better flutter project tomorrow.
 Just as long as I keep coding.

+# Lost this round due to missing more than one day.